What are your opening and closing dates?

 Yes.
-We welcome applications from non-law students
+We welcome applications from non-law students.

 I didn’t achieve the required academic results, can I still apply?

 Yes, you can.
-Academic success is important to us but we know that sometimes, for very good reasons, bright people don’t necessarily get the grades they deserve.
+Academic success is important to us but we know that sometimes, for very good reasons, people sometime don’t get the grades they deserve.
 We have partnered with Rare, a multi-award winning diversity company, to integrate their Contextual Recruitment System (CRS) into our recruitment process.
 The CRS enables us to further understand the context in which applicants’ experiences have been gained, and recruit the very best people from a range of backgrounds.
 There is also space within the application form to disclose any mitigating circumstances.

 Do you mind where I study the GDL or LPC?

 All sponsored students must study at BPP.
 You are able to study at any of their centres across the UK.
 If you have already completed your GDL & LPC, we have no preference over where you have studied.

 Do you specify which electives I take at law school?

 If we are supporting you through the LPC then we will stipulate which electives you study.
 If you are self-funding the courses we would simply ask that you consider the areas we work in before choosing your electives.